ansys-internal/ansys-api-template/{{cookiecutter.project_slug}}/README.md

 these are built on PRs, the main branch, and on tags when pushing.
 Artifacts are uploaded for each PR.

-To publically release wheels to PyPI, ensure your branch is up-to-date and then push tags.
+To publicly release wheels to PyPI, ensure your branch is up-to-date and then push tags.
 For example, for the version ``v0.5.0``.

 ```bash